downshift-js/downshift/src/hooks/useSelect/README.md

 > `function({/* see below */})` | default messages provided in English

-This function is passed as props to a status updating function nested within and allows you to create your own ARIA statuses.
+This function is passed as props to a status updating function nested within that allows you to create your own ARIA statuses.
 It is called when one of the following props change: `items`, `highlightedIndex`, `inputValue` or `isOpen`.

 A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results are available." or if there are results , "`resultCount` results are available, use up and down arrow keys to navigate.
-Press Enter key to select."
+Press Enter or Space Bar keys to select."

 > Note: `resultCount` is `items.length` in our default version of the function.